kamigerami/iot17/C++-programmering/c++_inlamning_Cloud/README.md

 ### About
 * This program will simulate a cloud solution that displays information about connected IOT devices.
 * You'll be able to add new units to the dashboard.
-* The user will Display, Remove, Add and modify units on the dashboard.
+* The user will Display, Remove, Add and modify unit statuses on the dashboard.

 ### Requirements
 * Use OOP.